mohmiim/MLIntroduction/session-6/README.md

 ## 6. Prepare Data for training Tensorflow model

 What does it mean to prepare data for training ?.
-Lets consider the simplest form of a time series
+Let's consider the simplest form of a time series

 ~~~~{.python}
 1